Colonia Dignidad: Sexual abuse

 In 1996, Schäfer fled child sex abuse charges in Chile, escaping arrest until 2005.
 The previous year, in his absence, a Chilean court had convicted him of child abuse, together with 26 other cult members.
 In 2006, he was sentenced to 20 years in prison.
 He died in prison of a heart ailment, on 24 April 2010, at the age of 88.
 At the time of his death, he was still under investigation for the 1985 disappearance of mathematician Boris Weisfeiler, an American citizen who went missing while hiking near Colonia Dignidad.

 Torture and murder

 During the military dictatorship of Augusto Pinochet, from 1973 to 1990, Colonia Dignidad served as a special torture center.
-In 1991, Chile's National Commission for Truth and Reconciliation concluded that a number of people apprehended by the DINA were held at Colonia Dignidad, and that some of the colony's residents actively helped the DINA torture some of the captives.
+In 1991, Chile's Rettig Report concluded that a number of people apprehended by the DINA were held at Colonia Dignidad, and that some of the colony's residents actively helped the DINA torture some of the captives.
 Colonia Dignidad's involvement came to light as early as an October 1976 report from the United Nations Ad Hoc Working Group on Chile, as referenced in a March 1977 Amnesty International report, "Disappeared Prisoners in Chile", with the latter report describing the evidence in this way: